AqwamCreates/DataPredict/docs/Overview/UsingNeuralNetworks.md

 NeuralNetworkModel:addLayer(2, false, "StableSoftmax")
 ```

+#Regularization

 For regularization, you can use single regularization object for all layers.
 But you can also use on regularization object for each layer.
-The xample is shown below.
+The example is shown below.

 ```lua
 local Regularization = DataPredict.Others.Regularization